-Fovea Hex 'The Salt Garden 1' (CD)
+Fovea Hex 'The Salt Garden 1' (CD) **temporarily out of stock**

 At long last, a new Fovea Hex release!
 Mixed & co-produced by Colin Potter at IC Studio, 'The Salt Garden 1' is the first in a series of 3 EPs released by Steven Wilson's Headphone Dust label in conjunction with the label Die Stadt label, and features four tracks.
 This is the CD edition.
 The core ensemble of Clodagh Simonds, Michael Begg, Colin Potter, Laura Sheeran, Cora Venus Lunny and Kate Ellis is joined by special guests Brian Eno and Justin Grounds.
 4 beautiful pieces of Fovea Hex mystery, unlike anything else.

 REVIEW FROM BRAINWASHED : Clodagh Simonds has had a lengthy and storied career, working with the likes of Mike Oldfield and her own 1970s band Mellow Candle, and her return after a lengthy break with Fovea Hex beginning in 2005.
 With the rest of the band, including such recognizable artists Michael Begg, Colin Potter, Laura Sheeran.
 Cora Venus Lunny, and Kate Ellis, and special guests Justin Grounds and Brian Eno, this EP is a captivating, achingly stunning suite of music that defies any sort of classification.